Post-92s face ‘significant difficulties’ as elite take students

 Ucas figures show that high-tariff universities enrolled 160,710 students as results were announced, up 2.6 per cent year-on-year and representing 37.7 per cent of all placed applicants.
 Meanwhile the least-selective institutions’ intake shrunk 1.8 per cent year-on-year to 129,290, capping a long-running decline which totals 15.9 per cent since 2016.

-That year these low-tariff institutions accepted 153,820 students, or 36.3 per cent of all those placed, compared to high-tariff universities’ 31.3 per cent.
-The least selective campuses’ share this year stands at 30.4 per cent.
+That year these low-tariff institutions accepted 153,820 students, or 36.3 per cent of all those placed, compared with high-tariff universities’ 31.3 per cent.
+The least-selective campuses’ share this year stands at 30.4 per cent.

 “Certainly in the high-tier institutions, there’s clearly been a bit of a shift in their thinking about the sort of numbers of students that they can effectively support over that period of the pandemic, and that’s just feeding through their numbers,” he said.

-Gary Davies, deputy vice-chancellor with responsibility for recruitment at London Metropolitan University, said that the consequences of this are particularly felt at post-92 universities and those outside of the Russell Group.
+Gary Davies, deputy vice-chancellor with responsibility for recruitment at London Metropolitan University, said that the consequences of this were particularly felt at post-92 universities and those outside of the Russell Group.

 “It is a problem for us.
 Allied with the situation with international students, it makes me think that a number of institutions will be in really significant difficulties.”